Improving Team Relationships Using an Emotional Intelligence Lens

 by Mary Marvin Walter

-In this case study, HPS Associate Mary Marvin Walter showcases how Emotional Intelligence (EI) awareness and coaching—based on feedback from the EQ-i 2.0 assessment—would have prevented profit and productivity loss resulting from an organization’s poor team pairing decision.
+In this case study, learn how Emotional Intelligence (EI) awareness and coaching would have prevented profit and productivity loss resulting from an organization’s poor team pairing decision.

 CiCi and Daisy are in the customer service